 On the other hand, cocaine and Ritalin do not stimulate the production of dopamine but only work as reuptake inhibitors, which is why the effects of cocaine do not last nearly as long.
 Even crack, which is just concentrated cocaine, works the same way, but even faster for a high, which is extremely powerful, but even shorter.

 The effects produced by stimulants when they are abused in excess or taken in unintended ways like snorting or via injection can be incredibly severe.
-In the short-term, these include:

 SEEKING ADDICTION HELP FOR YOURSELF OR A LOVED ONE?
 GET IN TOUCH WITH A TREATMENT SPECIALIST, AVAILABLE 24-7.